 Teens Sleeping Too Much, Or Not Enough?
 Parents Can Help

 Within three days of starting high school this year, my ninth-grader could not get into bed before 11 p.m. or wake up by 6 a.m.
-He complained he couldn't fall asleep, but felt foggy during the school day, and had to reread lessons a few times at night to finish his homework.
+He complained he couldn't fall asleep but felt foggy during the school day and had to reread lessons a few times at night to finish his homework.
 And forget morning activities on the weekends — he was in bed.

 We're not the only family struggling to get restful shut-eye.

-Note: An earlier version of this story incorrectly said the California legislation on school start times was awaiting the governor's signature.
-Gov. Jerry Brown vetoed the bill on Thursday.